preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 - Team News Rollup now has correct localization for social dates. (#117788).
 - Auto publish now works correctly on all page collection configurations (#115434).
 - Stability improvments to connect site to omnia (#117468).
+- Autopublish now works as expected on flat page collections (#115434).
+- Fixed an issue that would sometimes render images with a very large height (#115457, #115379, #115625, #116486, #118233).
+- Fixed an error in page settings that would require a page reload (#114604).
+- Fixed an issue where the current navigation would sometimes indicate it had children even though they were all hidden. (#118556).
+- All document templates now show up correctly when merging a controlled document(#118311).